MWLKR/BTCForecast/README.md

 ![8th](https://user-images.githubusercontent.com/36689886/69426410-c9633e00-0d5f-11ea-9ae7-de025e412afb.png)

 ### Monthly Prediction
 The prediction starts from 31/10/2015 to 31/7/2020.
-As we can see, in 2020 the price of the bitcoin is forecasted gonna be raising.
+As we can see, in 2020 the price of the bitcoin is forecasted to be raising.
 ![8th](https://user-images.githubusercontent.com/36689886/69426569-2232d680-0d60-11ea-8cb7-6ffd74515f35.png)

 ## License